 - Writers Weekly, an e-zine with freelance listings, as well as other resources for writers

 - Media Bistro, the go-to site for all things media, with classes on everything from InDesign to PR to travel writing, as well as job listings and “how to pitch to” guides

 - Journalism Jobs has listings for all ranges of journalism, from the small town newspaper to the Associated Press

-- Contently will start listing writing jobs as well as their online portfolio platform and also has a helpful blog for freelancers.
+- Contently is a marketplace for writing jobs as well as an online portfolio platform with a helpful blog for freelancers.